Genetic Evaluation, Testing and Counseling Services

 Our team of genetic counselors, medical geneticists and nurses are dedicated to providing a continuum of care to our patients.
 Whether assessing them for their risk of cancer or other conditions, or counseling them as they contemplate or embark on a pregnancy, we follow our patients throughout their experience, emphasizing close communication and compassionate care.

-A genetic counselor analyzes the family history and can often provide estimates for an individual’s personal risk of cancer, as well as the likelihood that a hereditary cancer syndrome runs in the family.
+A genetic counselor conducts a detailed review of personal and family history, and can often provide estimates for an individual’s personal risk of cancer, as well as the likelihood that a hereditary cancer syndrome runs in the family.

-In many cases, a blood test may be available to further assess a person's risk of a hereditary cancer.
+The counselor also may discuss genetic testing options, such as a blood or saliva test, to further assess a person's risk of a hereditary cancer.

-Common reasons people undergo a genetic cancer risk assessment include:
+Common reasons a person would be referred for genetic cancer risk assessment include:

-- Diagnosed with cancer at an unusually young age
+- A diagnosis of cancer at an unusually young age (typically under age 50)

-- Diagnosed with two or more primary cancers
+- A diagnosis of two or more primary cancers

 Our physicians are experienced in diagnosing patients with rare genetic disorders.
 A typical evaluation by a medical geneticist involves a thorough physical examination, a review of medical records and a detailed assessment of an individual’s family history.